AICC/CMI-5_Spec_Current/cmi5_runtime.md

 __Completed__

-* Used to affirm the completion of content.
+* Used to report the completion of content.
 This can be simply experiencing all the content, be tied to objectives or interactions, or determined in any other way.
-Any content that has been started, but not yet completed, should be considered incomplete.
-There is no verb to “incomplete” an activity, one would void the statement which completes the activity.
+If the content has been experienced to the level of satisfaction of the developer, the reporting statement's verb shall be "complted" Any content that has been started, but not yet completed, should be considered incomplete.
+There is no verb to “incomplete” an activity.
+To achieve such behavior in statement reporting, one would void the statement which completes the activity.
 * This is an optional verb.
 * The AU shall use this verb as defined in section _____